-You must complete a self-assessment income tax return if you are in business, either self-employed or a company director.
+You must complete a self-assessment income tax return if you are in business, either as a self-employed person or as a company director.
 Simple planning and the right advice can make completing your income tax return relatively painless.

 If you need to complete a self-assessment tax return, you may be notified automatically by HM Revenue & Customs (HMRC).
-If you aren’t, it’s up to you to let them know.
-If you were self-employed during the previous tax year and HMRC doesn’t already know, you must register by 5 October at the latest.
+If you aren't, it's up to you to let them know that you need to file a return.
+If you were self-employed during the previous tax year and HMRC doesn't already know, you must register by 5 October at the latest.

 You can complete your income tax return yourself or ask your accountant to do it.
 If you are doing your own self-assessment tax return, you will probably want to do it online.
 You will need to register for HMRC online services.
 Bear in mind that it can take about a week to activate online access, so leave enough time.